Gizra/Gizra-Way-Book/productivity.md

 4. Support - This is a very specific activity and the people assigned to this will know that they are working under the “support” function.

 5. Training - All activities by Trainer

-## What about the "other" stuff?

-There are various activities, such as meetings and IT problems, that don’t fit nicely under a client projects - they don’t require reporting.

-For our hourly employees, based on past reporting, we will add 10% to their total reported development.
-For our salaried employees, this is already taken into consideration.